rstruber/dashing-haproxy/README.md

 ## Description

-A dashing widget to display the status of haproxy backends
+A configurable dashing dashboard, widget, and job to display the overall status of your haproxy cluster.

+A dynamic widget (HaproxyDownHosts) also displays tiles for each "not up" host in your included backends.
+A host in maintenance appears in a different color than a host that is down for another reason (like a failed health check).

 ## Preview